THE INSTITUTE FOR DISEASE MODELING

 LEARN MORE ABOUT WHERE WE WORK

-The Institute for Disease Modeling is led by Robert Hart, director, and is part of the Bill & Melinda Gates Foundation’s Global Health Division.
+The Institute for Disease Modeling is part of the Bill & Melinda Gates Foundation’s Global Health Division.

 IDM's goal is to support global efforts to eradicate infectious diseases and achieve permanent improvements in health by developing, using, and sharing computational modeling tools and promoting quantitative decision-making.